This post covers the nitty gritty of why Korean gyms are awful and how you too can experience them.

 Needs more chandelier

 If you do happen to find a decent gym in Korea for a reasonable price, cherish it.
-You don’t know what you’ve got till it’s gone.
+You’re one of the lucky ones.

 exclusive info on Korea